psyanite/crust/README.md

 </div>

 ## To Do
-* Import stores from Zomato
+* Fix up other stores search screen

 * Enable firebase dynamic urls in iOS
 * Add link previews to dynamic links